 Housing development and market trends in Urban Centers.

-H-18 Periodically review and amend the countywide and local housing policies and strategies, especially where monitoring indicates that adopted strategies are not resulting in adequate affordable housing to meet the countywide need.
+H-18 Periodically review and amend the countywide and local housing policies and strategies, at a minimum every 4 years, and especially where monitoring indicates that adopted strategies are not resulting in adequate affordable housing to meet the jurisdiction’s proportional share of countywide need.